jenkaj-lab/jenkaj-lab/content/posts/mitre/techniques/brute_force/password_guessing/ldap/LDAP Password Guessing.md

 draft: false
 author: Alex Jenkins
 ---
+> ⚠️ **For educational purposes only**.
+The techniques described in these articles are intended for use in controlled environments.
+Using them in unauthorized settings may violate policy or law.
+For more information, please read my [full disclaimer](https://jenkaj-lab.github.io/jenkaj-lab/disclaimer/).
 | Category      | ID        | Description       |
 | ------------- | --------- | ----------------- |
 | Tactic        | TA0006    | Credential Access |